kieranjwhite/fezier/README.md

-# fezier
+# Fezier
 A small, simple C library for rendering feathered Bézier curves.

 # Copyright
 Copyright 2015 Kieran White.
-This file is part of fezier.
+This file is part of Fezier.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by